Naspwon/yolo/explanation.md

 ```

 ## 3. Docker Compose Networking
-The (docker-compose.yml) defines the networking configuration for the project.
+The (docker-compose.yml) configures the networking configuration for the project, for all containers to communicate with one another.
 It includes the allocation of application ports.
 The relevant sections are as follows:

 ```